hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 | 22 | SSH | Array communication (HPE 3PAR) |

 !!! caution "HPE 3PAR"
-    From HPE CSI Driver v2.5.2 onwards it's recommended to specify "<IP Addr>:443" in the backend `Secret` to avoid using SSH for any HPE Alletra Storage MP B10000 derived platform except 3PAR.
+    From HPE CSI Driver v2.5.2 onwards it's recommended to specify "&lt;IP Addr&gt;:443" in the backend `Secret` to avoid using SSH for any HPE Alletra Storage MP B10000 derived platform except 3PAR.
 See [Deployment](../../deployment.md#secret_parameters) for more information.

 ### User Role Requirements